LucasSRocha/sin_validator/README.md

 I've designed it in a way that if a function fails it will fail fast and not go through other validation functions unecessarily.
 Also, if by any chance we need more validation methods we can include then in the tuple in the order we want to go throught without needing to change how the function works. i.e. _guarantee_only_digits

 ### Overall
-This is a simple test, we can go on and on trying to make it special but we might be considering time to deliver so I tried to approach it in the simplest way possible but safely with tests that guarantee the edge cases that might happen.
+This is a simple test, we can go on and on trying to make it special but we might be considering time to deliver so I tried to approach it in the simplest way possible but safely, with tests that guarantee the edge cases that might happen.